a1v0/a1v0.de/draft-articles/software-docs-and-how-to-write-them.md

 But have courage, because there's an easier way that will make everyone happy: you won't have to work too hard and your end-user gets their docs on time.

-## How to write good docs with one simple trick
+## How to write good docs in three simple steps

 If you, like most people, don't have a dedicated docs-writing team working for you, then follow these steps: